• Skip to main content

 📖 Variations

-• Spiced - add a cinnamon stick, 4 cloves and 5 allspice berries to the sugar and water mixture to infuse the syrup with additional spice notes.
+• Spiced - add a cinnamon stick, 4 whole cloves, and 5 allspice berries to the sugar and water mixture to infuse the syrup with additional spice notes.
+Try it in a Rum Moscow Mule or any ginger beer cocktail.

-• Vanilla - add a vanilla bean to the sugar and water mixture or add ½ teaspoon of vanilla extract or paste to the syrup after cooking.
+• Vanilla - add a vanilla bean to the sugar and water mixture before cooking and remove after the syrup cools.
+If you don't have a vanilla bean, add ½ teaspoon of vanilla extract or paste to the syrup after cooking.

-• Salt - add ¼ teaspoon of salt to the sugar and water mixture for a take on salted caramel.
+• Salted Caramel- add ¼ teaspoon of salt to the sugar and water mixture for a take on salted caramel.

 Get my newsletter and follow along on Pinterest and Facebook for more fabulous recipes and tips from A Communal Table!